This grant cycle is being offered to nonprofits with programs or projects that benefit the residents of Lycoming County.

 - Requests from individuals

-Grant cycles are highly competitive – there are alwasy more dollars requested than avaialbe to grant.
+Grant cycles are highly competitive – there are always more dollars requested than availabe to grant.
 FCFP favors proposals that:

 - Impact a broad range and diverse group of people across the geographic region defined in this grant cycle